rust-lang/book/nostarch/chapter12.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
 ```

-This output is better: we now have a reasonable error message.
+This output is better: We now have a reasonable error message.
 However, we also
 have extraneous information we don’t want to give to our users.
 Perhaps the
-technique we used in Listing 9-13 isn’t the best one to use here: a call to
+technique we used in Listing 9-13 isn’t the best one to use here: A call to
 `panic!` is more appropriate for a programming problem than a usage problem,
 as discussed in Chapter 9.
 Instead,
 we’ll use the other technique you learned about in Chapter 9—returning a